 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Superintendent Haukeness and team held a parent and family meeting on current planning for reopening school on July 16th.
-The presentation and recorded video are posted at the top of this page.
-We are in the process of creating an FAQ based on parent questions from the meeting and will post that as soon as we can on this page.
+The presentation and recorded video are posted below.
+We are in the process of creating a FAQ based on parent questions from the meeting and will post that as soon as we can on this page.
 Please feel free to reach out to the district with questions in the meantime.

 Dear Parents and Families,